File types

 - Sidecar

-- A companion file that holds real data and must travel with the workbook to reload (same base name, beside it).
+- A companion file that holds real data and must travel with the workbook to reload.

 - Export

-- A point-in-time snapshot or report you generate on demand.
-Regenerable from the source; safe to hand off.
+- A point-in-time snapshot or report generated on demand.
+Regenerable from the source.

 The complete list